Broomstiq/youmeet/instructions.md

             subscriptions table: User subscriptions with fields user_id, channel_id, and category.
             Use tools like Prisma (ORM for Node.js) for easy database interaction.
         1.3.3 set the matching parameter : how many common subscription at least the user wants with his matches

+        all the data is stored in the database (users table) and the user is redirected to the dashboard once the onboarding is done, the user can't access the onboarding page anymore let's be carful about over redirections
 2. User can log in (NextAuth.js)
     2.1 user can log in using google account
     2.2 user can log in using email and password